Lajos Bárdos

+Career

 Together with Kodály, Bárdos laid the foundations of 20th-century Hungarian choral music.
 From 1928 to 1967 he was a professor at the Academy, where he reformed the syllabus––emphasizing the training of choral conductors, the teaching of church music history, and instruction in music theory and prosody.
 In 1931, along with György Kerényi and Gyula Kertész, he founded the publishing company Magyar Kórus (Hungarian Chorus), publishing 2,000 works of old masters and modern composers over the next 20 years, before being shut down by the communist regime in 1950.
 As the most active disseminator of sacred music in Hungary, Bárdos was targeted at the time with threatening criticism.
 (For example, one writer in the new journal Éneklö Nép (Singing People) proclaimed, "We must take care to eradicate men such as Lajos Bárdos as soon as possible!")
 The irony is that the rich supply of music provided by Magyar Kórus had allowed schools across Hungary to organize concerts based on those works.
 That same group of works also served as the basis for the "Singing Youth" movement, which Bárdos founded in 1934, and which encouraged young people across Hungary to join choral groups and learn the basics of music.
 And the impetus to promote choral music in the first place came largely from Kodály's observation––made when both he and Bárdos were young musicians––that whereas only a few of the elite had the privilege of having an education in instrumental music, on the other hand, "everybody has a voice".

 Through his work as a conductor Bárdos raised the standards of Hungarian choral singing to the highest international level within decades.
 He directed several choirs and encouraged the development of choral activity in remote areas of the country.
 His repertory was pioneering: he included choral music from before Palestrina––especially that of Josquin––while also promoting new music (for instance, he directed the Palestrina Choir's performance of Stravinsky's Symphony of Psalms in 1932, to great success––and praises from Stravinsky).
 He also promoted new music in other ways.
 For example, in 1947 he invited Olivier Messiaen to Budapest, where he both lectured and performed for two weeks.